Observer-Based Controllers for Incrementally Quadratic Nonlinear Systems with Disturbances: LMI-based Conditions For Robust Global Stabilization of Incrementally Quadratic Nonlinear Systems

-The proof of the proposition is given in the appendix.
-Clearly, the matrix inequality \eqref{recomLMI} is not a LMI.
-Hence, we can not solve for $L_1,L_2,K_1,K_2$ reliably via the \emph{interior point method} (IPM) algorithms of convex optimization.
-In the next two subsections, we will consider two parameterizations of the $\delta$-MM $M$ and provide sufficient LMI conditions for solving $L_1,L_2,K_1,K_2$ simultaneously.
+Consider the positive definite function defined by $V(z)=z^\top Pz$.
+Then, it is easy to check that $\dot V+\alpha_0 V-\mu w^\top w$ is equal to the left hand side of \eqref{ineqpro1} where $\dot V$ is the derivative of $V$ along the trajectories of \eqref{eqthm3-1}.
+Therefore, $V$ is an ISS-Lyapunov function since $\dot V\leq -\alpha_0 V+\mu \| w\|^2$.
+The conclusion follows from Proposition \ref{proISS}. \end{proof} Clearly, matrix inequality \eqref{recomLMI} is not a LMI.
+In the next two subsections, we will consider two parameterizations of the $\delta$-MM $M$ and provide LMI conditions which can be used to solve for $M$ and gain matrices $L_1,L_2,K_1,K_2$ simultaneously.